thomtreebus/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer
-Visual representation of the A* pathfinding algorithm using Python
+A visual implementation of the A* pathfinding algorithm.

+<p>I created this pathfinding program using Python and Pygame.
+The program launches a window that contains a grid of nodes.
+A user can select a starting node and an ending node.
+They can also place barriers on the grid.
+The pathfinding algorithm will then find the shortest path between the two nodes and visualy show each step. </p>

 <h1>Instructions</h1>
 <ul>